Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 The Connection Between ME/CFS and Long COVID

 When the SARS-CoV-2 virus began spreading rapidly around the world, many ME/CFS researchers and physicians knew what was coming.
-As we have seen with many other viral outbreaks, the presence of post-viral illness and subsequent ME/CFS symptoms and diagnosis is common.
+As we have seen with many other viral outbreaks, the presence of viral-associated illness and subsequent ME/CFS symptoms and diagnosis is common.
 And COVID is no different.
-However, what is different is the worldwide spread of this virus, the number of positive patients, and the percentage of patients that are displaying signs and symptoms of post-viral illness (Long COVID) and then an eventual diagnosis of ME/CFS.
+However, what is different is the worldwide spread of this virus, the number of positive patients, and the percentage of patients that are displaying signs and symptoms of viral-associated illness (Long COVID) and then an eventual diagnosis of ME/CFS.

 Join our mailing list